rounsunn-dev/InsAct/README.md

 ```

 1. **Start Anywhere** - Search for a problem or explore curated categories
-2. **Get the Full Story** - AI connects related startups, research, and funding trends
+2. **Get the Full Story** - AI connects related startups, research, and identifies solution gaps
 3. **Discover Opportunities** - Identify gaps and unmet needs in current solutions
-4. **Take Action** - Receive specific project ideas matched to your skills and goals
+4. **Take Action** - Filter specific project ideas matched to your skills and goals

 ## Tech Stack